AdaCore/spark2014/docs/lrm/source/subprograms.rst

       :Trace Unit: FE 6.1.4 LR global_item shall only denote a constant if it is a formal parameter of an enclosing subprogram of mode in

 #.
-The Global aspect may only be specified for the initial declaration of a
+A constituent of a state abstraction shall not appear as a
-   subprogram (which may be a declaration, a body or a body stub).
+   ``global_item`` if the state abstraction is not declared within an enclosing package (see :ref:`state_refinement`).
+[A constituent of a state abstraction may be visible due to a Part_Of indicator (see :ref:`package_hierarchy`).
+The constituent is represented by a ``global_item`` denoting the state abstraction itself.]

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 6.1.4 LR Global aspect must be on subprogram's initial declaration
+      :Trace Unit: FA 6.1.4 LR A constituent of a state abstraction shall not appear as a ``global_item`` if the state abstraction is not declared within an enclosing package.

 #.
-A ``global_item`` shall not denote a state abstraction whose refinement
+A ``global_item`` shall not denote a state abstraction whose
-   is visible [(a state abstraction cannot be named within its enclosing package's body other than in its refinement)].
+   refinement is visible.
+[A state abstraction cannot be named within its enclosing package's body other than in its refinement.
+Its constituents must be used rather than the state abstraction.]

    .. ifconfig:: Display_Trace_Units